wssbkfix/IFS-Work/README.md

 the IFS files I needed to check.
 I also needed to get a list of physical file source members.
 There are multiple ways of doing this, but I decided to also use a SQL view to do this.

-Running SQL statements against those views gave me want I needed.
+Running SQL statements against those views gave me what I needed.
 I wrote some CLLE programs that copied files from the IFS to physical file source members, and then back to the IFS.
 I could use the translation defaults in using CPYFRMSTMF command to get
 IFS files to the source members.
 On copying members back to the IFS I made sure the target had the *PCASCII value to the CCSID for the
 IFS files.